21 Ways to Save for a Down Payment

 Do you take your clothes to the cleaners?
 Try buying some supplies like stain remover pens or do some research on home remedies for stains.
 Do you like to get a fresh shape-up at the barber?
 Brush the dust off your old clippers and do it yourself for a while.
 Need a haircut?
 Ask your friends and family and see if there’s anyone you’d trust to trim it for you.
 That mani/pedi date you scheduled with your girls?
 Invite them over and have your own at-home spa day instead.
 All of these and more can be done yourself at little to no cost to you—and help you save money for a down payment!

 17. DIY home cleaning products

-If you’re running low on your all-purpose spray, think before you buy and make your own!
+If you’re running low on your all-purpose spray, think before you buy a new bottle and make your own instead.
 Most simple and non-toxic DIY cleaning products have some combination of water, vinegar, baking soda, and lemon—ingredients you probably already own.
-Turn to the Internet (especially Pinterest) for safe cleaning product recipes you can make yourself, like sprays, laundry detergent, and garbage disposal pods.
+Turn to the internet (especially Pinterest) for safe cleaning product recipes you can make yourself, like sprays, laundry detergent, and garbage disposal pods.

 18. Simplify your beauty routine

 It seems like beauty blew up overnight, and everyone wants the latest and greatest products.
 But before you pay top dollar for the newest anti-wrinkle cream or glow serum, think about how you can repurpose ingredients you already have at home.
 Try making a coffee scrub or using coconut oil as a moisturizer.
 Of course, what you do should depend on what’s best for your skin type, but do some research and you might find that perfectly good beauty products exist in your own cupboards!